 Crack rehab is almost always necessary to treat addiction to this damaging drug.
 Crack rehabilitation centers can provide physical and mental support and care, including healthcare and psychological care for co-occurring mental health disorders such as bipolar disorder.

 What Happens When You Use Crack?

 This drug releases artificially high levels of dopamine in the brain, creating a rush of euphoria.
 This euphoric rush can then create a reward and response cycle in the brain.
-That’s why the use of drugs can become compulsive and out of the control of the individual.
-Their brain is essentially compelling them to keep using crack, despite negative effects psychologically, physically and throughout every area of a person’s lifestyle.
+That’s why drug use can become compulsive and out of the control of the individual.
+Their brain is essentially compelling them to keep using crack, despite negative effects psychologically, physically, and throughout every area of a person’s lifestyle.

-When choosing a treatment facility, it’s important crack cocaine addicts weigh their options and find a substance abuse program with a staff that has experience in crack abuse and the road to recovery with this particular drug.
+When choosing a treatment facility, it’s important that those addicted to crack cocaine weigh their options and find a substance abuse program with a staff that has experience in crack abuse and the road to recovery with this particular drug.

 What Should You Look for in a Crack Rehab Program?

 The use of crack cocaine changes the brain in profound ways, and stopping using it often requires crack rehabilitation.
 A crack rehab program should address the whole person, and not just their use of the drug.
 Crack rehabilitation centers are located throughout the country and rehab for crack can take place in an inpatient residential setting, an outpatient setting, or in a partial hospitalization program.